jomjohn/drill/_docs/develop-custom-functions/050-use-custom-functions-in-queries.md

----
-title: "Using Custom Functions in Queries"
+# Using Custom Functions in Queries
-date:
-parent: "Develop Custom Functions"
----
 When you issue a query with a custom function to Drill, Drill searches the classpath for the function that matches the request in the query.
 Once Drill locates the function for the request, Drill processes the query and applies